-Dr. Lee Westberry, Program Coordinator, lwestber@citadel.edu
+Dr. Lee Westberry, Program Coordinator, lwestber@citadel.edu Dr. Kent Murray, kent.murray@citadel.edu

-Dr. Kent Murray, kent.murray@citadel.edu
+Dr. Gail Gilmore, gilmor7@citadel.edu

 The Zucker Family School of Education's Administration and Supervision programs are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Educational Leadership Constituent Council (ELCC) to confer Master's Degrees in Elementary and Secondary Administration.
 At program completion, candidates will be eligible for South Carolina licensure as school building administrators.
 Accreditation, for the Administration and Supervision programs accreditation, is effective through October 31, 2021.